-Based on the PRISMA statement, we systematically searched PubMed, Embase, and Cochrane Controlled Register of Trials (CENTRAL) in December 2018, for both interventional and observational studies comparing TMVR with SMVR and/or OMT for the treatment of severe MR. The search was limited by language (English, French, Portuguese, or Spanish) and type of subjects (human).
+Based on the Preferred Reporting Items for Systematic Reviews and Meta-analysis we systematically searched PubMed, Embase, and Cochrane Controlled Register of Trials (CENTRAL) on 5th December 2018, for both interventional and observational studies comparing TMVR with SMVR and/or OMT for the treatment of severe MR. The search was limited by language (English, French, Portuguese, or Spanish) and type of subjects (human).
 No date publication limits were imposed.
-Supplementary Figure 1 shows the search strategy of this review.
+Supplementary 1 shows the search strategy of this review.
 Additional data were collected from randomised controlled trial (RCT) protocols.
-Different publications from the same patient cohorts were considered as a single study for the purpose of this review.
+Different publications from the same patients' cohort were considered as a single study for the purpose of this review.